-If, after installing a Cumulative Update on Windows 11 or Windows 10, you cannot connect to the Internet or are facing other issues, this post offers some insights on how to fix the issues.
+If, after installing a Cumulative Update on Windows 11 or Windows 10, you cannot connect to the Internet or encounter other issues, this post offers some insights on how to resolve them.
 Although they are expected to fix several bugs and improve performance, it is causing several problems.
 Some of the problems being mentioned by users after installing this update are:

 - Cannot access the Internet after installing